chenqingspring/react-lottie/README.md

 Lottie component creates `<div>` and passes it to lottie config as the `container` param.
 This div contains renderer's output of choosen type: `'svg'| 'html' | 'canvas'`. `<Lottie>` accepts `style` and `className` props that will apply to the `container`.

-Any browser events to be added on elements wrapping actual `<Lottie>` e.g.:
+Any browser events should be added on elements wrapping actual `<Lottie>` e.g.:
 ```html
 <div onClick={..}>
     <Lottie/>